 Zoe the platypus was swimming around instead of hiding.
 She looked very strange.
 She had like a duck’s beak and a beaver’s tail.
 She was nibbling on blood worms and shrimp.
 I learned that a baby platypus is called a Puggle.

-Rex the crocodile is pretty cool.
+Rocky the crocodile is pretty cool.
 He can hold his breath for two hours.
 He used to eat people’s dogs in the Northern Territory, where he is from, so they had to put him in a zoo.
 He has also eaten two of his girlfriends.
-No more girlfriends for Rex.
+No more girlfriends for Rocky.

 I met a lorikeet called Ezzie.
 She was giving Ben lots of little bird kisses.
 I thought that was pretty funny.